What Causes Alcohol Withdrawal Seizures?

 The Kindling Effect: A Growing Concern in Alcohol Detox

-The Kindling Effect refers to the phenomenon where each successive withdrawal from alcohol becomes more severe than the previous one, even if the alcohol consumption levels remain consistent.
+he Kindling Effect refers to the phenomenon where each successive withdrawal from alcohol becomes more severe than the previous one, even if the alcohol consumption levels remain consistent.
 This is because the brain becomes more sensitive to the effects of alcohol withdrawal over time.
 For individuals with a history of multiple detox attempts, this can result in increasingly intense and dangerous withdrawal symptoms, including a higher risk of having an alcohol withdrawal seizure.
 At Journey Hillside, we’re acutely aware of the Kindling Effect and tailor our detox protocols to ensure the safety and well-being of those in our care.

-The Three Stages of Alcohol Withdrawal
+Alcohol Withdrawal Symptoms: the Three Stages of Alcohol Withdrawal

 Alcohol detox proceeds through three stages: